NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 - Migration
 	- Don't have to migrate
 	- May want to if a newer version gives you functionality you need (and you're already making changes)
+	- NIEM provides tools for migrating the NIEM objects, ~90% effective
+	- Manual work is needed for things you've added for your exchange

 **NIEM Administration Organization**